 This is the total of lines 12 through 15 of column 12 of the "Total" exhibit.
+The Grand Total should balance to the Appointed Actuary's Estimate of net unpaid claims and adjustment expense in the Opinion Page.

 12.2.5 Line 17 - MfAD: Reinsurance (%)